 This light comes on when you need to shift to the next higher gear.
 See "Manual Transaxle" in the Index.
+(In Canada, the Up-Shift Light will not be functional on vehicles with the 2.2L engine.)

 Check Gages Light